Mellanox/docker-sriov-plugin/README.md

 Below ens2f0 is PF based netdevice.
-Mode is set to sriov, so plugin driver will automatically assign right VF netdevice to container when its started next.
+Mode is set to sriov, so plugin driver will automatically assign right VF netdevice to container when a container is started.
-Subnet could be any different subnet than what ens2f0 has.
+Subnet of the netdevice of container and host can be different.

 ```
 $ docker network create -d passthrough --subnet=194.168.1.0/24 -o netdevice=ens2f0 -o mode=sriov mynet